 - how to continue developing on top of the generated application code

-- in the GraphQL API, how to extend the initially created entity with new attributes
+- GraphQL API: how to extend the initially created entity with new attributes

-- in the Admin Area, how to extend the initially created form with new form fields
+- Admin Area: how to extend the initially created form with new form fields

 In order to follow this tutorial, you must use Webiny version 5.9.0 or greater.

 CarManufacturer entity that was created in the scaffolding process only contains two attributes:

 description.
 Of course, these are just starter attributes and we are certainly encouraged to extend the entity with additional ones.

 Let’s see how we can add the new